towolf/towolf.github.com/docs/PsychSound/MOAL/core/InitializeMatlabOpenAL.markdown

 Matlab workspace too much.
 You'll have to replace all AL\_xxx calls by AL.xxx calls, e.g., AL\_TRUE becomes AL.TRUE .
-If set to one, then all constants will additionally be provided in standard C\-Style syntax, aka AL\_TRUE, but this only works in the main function, not in subroutines.
+If set to one, then all constants will additionally be provided in standard C-Style syntax, aka AL\_TRUE, but this only works in the main function, not in subroutines.

 The 'OpenAL for Matlab' low level wrapper moal was implemented by Mario